Azure-Samples/LiveMaps/README.md

 ## Current state data

-To minimize number of requests to Azure Maps, application caches current states, here is file sample:
+To minimize number of requests to Azure Maps, application caches current states.
+By comparing current state with the published one we make sure to publish only updated states.
+Here is file sample:

     {
         "pugetsound/westcampus/b121/LVL20/13": {